jundalisay/spblist/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 By replacing 'exports' with 'sales', and 'imports' with 'purchases' or 'costs', we can see that the merchant does the same things that the manufacturer does.
 What the manufacturer calls 'equilibrium' is called 'balance' by the merchant, while 'profit maximization' is 'overbalance' or trade surplus*.

-> *The principle of the balance of trade is destroyed by the fact that the US is a net importer but is rich, while China was a net exporter back in the 2000's but was relatively much poorer.
+{{< f f="*The principle of the balance of trade is destroyed by the fact that the US is a net importer but is rich, while China was a net exporter back in the 2000's but was relatively much poorer.
 If the balance of trade were strictly enforced, then the US should have started a total trade war with China back in the 2000's to avoid being a net importer.
 Similarly, equilibrium is destroyed by the fact that a poor person can buy a $1 anti-parasitic medicine (of low nominal value) which will save his life (have maximum real value).
 If equilibrium were strictly enforced, then the seller of the $1 medicine should raise its price to $10,000 to be in equilibrium to the future lifetime productive value of the poor man.
 Alternatively, the seller can auction it to raise its price above $1 and maximize profits.
-All these propositions are absurd.
+All these propositions are absurd." >}}

 ### Smith's Version